 Fortunately, we have solutions.
 The Coalition to Restore Coastal Louisiana is training the next generation of coastal leaders.
-We’ll host the biggest State of the Coast conference yet in 2023.
+We hosted the biggest State of the Coast conference yet in 2023.
 And we are undertaking restoration projects across our coast to ensure a brighter future for all Louisianians.
 CRCL envisions vibrant wetlands, with hurricane protection, bountiful ecosystems, and economic opportunities across Louisiana’s coast.

 CRCL supports the progress our state has seen on solving coastal land loss in recent years, especially through the science-based State Coastal Master Plan.
 But an even bolder response is required.
 We urgently need large-scale land building, including sediment diversions that will replicate the natural process that built south Louisiana.
 The most important actions to be taken to advance projects are under the control of the state and federal governments.
 All the work we do must drive action to implement this work.
 To this end, we must build support for restoration among stakeholders, and we must build the funds and capacity of CRCL to increase our influence and sustain our efforts.

 CRCL was Louisiana’s first statewide nonprofit organization dedicated to coastal restoration.
 CRCL was established in 1988 by a small group of visionaries who saw the importance of the land loss issue before it was widely recognized by the public.
 The group was comprised of a diverse set of interests including lawyers, scientists, anglers and members of the faith-based community.
 While CRCL has evolved over the years, growing from a small policy shop to a multifaceted organization with expertise in policy, science, outreach and on-the-ground restoration, the inclusive character of the organization has remained central.